 What happens when someone is deemed ineligible and how are they notified?

-A letter is generated by staff from the case management information system to notify the person of the determination and their right to request reconsideration or appeal Medicaid’s determination by requesting a fair hearing.
+For both NF and CCW, if an LT101 assessment finds an individual ineligible, both have a validity of 90days and a letter is generated by staff from the case management information system to notify the person of the determination and their right to re-apply, or request a reconsideration or appeal Medicaid’s determination by requesting a fair hearing.

 For those who request a reconsideration, a second LT101 assessment is conducted.
 Individuals determined not to meet the nursing facility level of care are notified by a system generated letter.
 Those who disagree with the reconsideration results may request a fair hearing.